Creamy Feta Dressing

 Additionally, the flavor can be really hit or miss, and you usually don’t know how it’s going to taste until you’ve already committed and purchased an entire bottle.
 There’s nothing worse than spending $6 or even more on a fancy bottled dressing and discovering that nobody in your family likes it.

 Today, allow me to show you how another homemade salad dressing with big flavor can come together quickly and easily, and wow your family and friends.

-This feta cheese dressing is inspired by the Greek feta dressing at a local restaurant, and it’s an incredibly versatile recipe to have in your back pocket (especially to serve alongside Greek lasagna, lamb bolognese or rigatoni bolognese!).
+This feta dressing recipe is inspired by the salad dressing at a local Lebanese restaurant.
+It’s an incredibly versatile recipe to have in your back pocket, especially to toss with greens and serve alongside Greek lasagna, lamb bolognese or rigatoni bolognese.